 This course offers a psychological perspective on communication in an economic and consumer psychology setting—such as health, sustainability, or prosocial behaviour.
-We will cover insights from (economic and consumer) psychology and communication science using a blended learning approach: In lectures, students will learn psychological principles of persuasion, effective communication strategies, and (new) media effects.
-In workgroups, students will use this knowledge to develop an evidence-based persuasive message (e.g., poster, video) and communication strategy (e.g., what to communicate to whom, when, where).
+We will cover insights from (economic and consumer) psychology and communication science using a blended learning approach: In lectures, students will learn psychological principles of influence, effective communication strategies, and media effects.
+In workgroups, students will use this knowledge to develop an evidence-based persuasive message (e.g., poster, video, app) and communication strategy (e.g., what to communicate to whom, when, where).
 At the end of the course, students hand in a report with the evidence-based reasoning for their persuasive message and communication strategy, including a plan to measure its effectiveness.
 In addition, there will be an exam testing the knowledge about basic principles of the psychology of media and communication.

 On completion of the course, the students: